 See why it’s important to have a clean database?
 A screening tool can analyze the gift information within each of your contact records and provide a prioritized list of your current donors who have the most giving potential.
 You may discover prospects who sit at a major gift threshold that you were not previously aware of.

-A major component of iWave’s screening solution is the iWave score.
+A major component of iWave Screening is the iWave Score.
 Based on results from iWave’s public and proprietary datasets, each of your contacts is assigned a score, which is a three-pronged score that considers propensity, affinity, and capacity indicators.
 You can then dive into the donations records and validate, add and delete records as required, and refresh the score as many times as needed.

 If you are working with hundreds, thousands, or hundreds of thousands of contacts, keeping tabs on all of them is a major challenge.
 That’s why iWave has an alerts system where you will receive a notification for any changes to your prospect’s records.
 As we build out our alert functions, you’ll have access to alerts on real estate, executive moves, and much, much more.